nehochupechatat/ActionScript-Funkin/README.md

 ### Benefits

-- Entire game would be stored in 1 SWF file!
+- Entire game can be stored in 1 SWF file!
 - Clone can be played online using Ruffle!
 - You can do cool stuff with the arrows!
 - Truly scalable vector sprites!